OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_02_Reference_Tables.md

 codes describing the type of 'Water Found' (e.g. fresh, mineralized, iron, etc.).
 This is related through FEATURE_CODE in D_GEOLOGY_FEATURE.

-#### R_FORM_ASSIGN_CODE

-The codes here relate to data found in the D_INTERVAL_FORMATION_ASSIGNMENT (DIFA) table detailing, namely, the attributes that each interval can have with regard to a particular geologic model (see R_FORM_MODEL_CODE).

 #### R_FORM_MODEL_CODE

-The codes here relate to data found in the D_INTERVAL_FORM_ASSIGN (DIFA) table.
-Any number of geologic or hydrogeologic models can be specified.
-Note that the specialty model, 'YPDT-CAMC Final' is no longer used (it was used to indicate the interpreted geologic unit that should be assigned to a particular interval; this was part of a previously defined methodology for populating DIFA).
-Refer to R_GEOL_UNIT_CODE and DIFA for details.
+Details regarding geologic and hydrogeologic models that are used (or have been archived) by the ORMGP) are recorded here.
+These are referenced internally in the database in the formation assignment tables (i.e.
+D_INTERVAL_FORM_ASSIGN and D_INTERVAL_FORM_ASSIGN_FINAL) as well as the geologic unit code table (R_GEOL_UNIT_CODE).
+Additional information is stored that is related to the ORMGP archival methodology that is external to the database.

+Refer to R_GEOL_UNIT_CODE, D_INTERVAL_FORM_ASSIGN and
+D_INTERVAL_FORM_ASSIGN_FINAL for details regarding the application of the model code(s) in these tables.

 #### R_GEOL_CLASS_CODE